Skip to main content

 Settings

-Settings is one of the main features of the Spectra Assure Portal.
-With Settings, you can distribute your organization analysis capacity between Portal and CLI, configure limits for your groups and optionally divide them between File Stream and Projects, or even adapt policies and SAFE Levels to the needs of your organization or group.
-Additionally, if you want your users to be able to log into your Portal instance by using SSO, you can set it up on this page.
+With Settings, you can distribute your organization analysis capacity between Portal and CLI, configure limits for your groups, and even adapt policies and SAFE Levels to the needs of your organization or group.
+If you want to enable logging into your Portal instance by using SSO, you can configure it on this page.

 Depending on your Portal user role, the Settings page lets you: